Chicks in Chainmail

 , and published by Baen Books

-, that centers around women warriors, usually with humorous tales and with a chainmail-bikini-clad woman on the cover.
+, that centers around women warriors, usually with humorous tales and with a chainmail-bikini-clad woman on the cover that gets skimpier with each volume.
 So far, the following books have been published in the series:

 - Chicks in Chainmail (CiC)